The word ‘play’ can mean many different things. As a verb, the meaning is to do a sport or activity for fun.

 Phrasal verbs with ‘play’ include:

-- Play about/around (be silly)
+- play about/around

-- Play back (watch/listen to something you recorded)
+meaning – watch/listen to something you recorded

-- Play down (make something seem less important)
+meaning – make something seem less important

 Let’s learn the meaning of the phrasal verbs that contain the verb ‘play’ in more detail and see some examples in use.